 If you are planning on becoming pregnant, notify your healthcare provider to best manage your medications.
 People living with substance use disorders that wish to become pregnant face important decisions and challenges.
 Active substance use disorders during pregnancy put the fetus at great risk.
 It is important to discuss the risks and benefits of continued treatment with your doctor and caregivers.

-Opioid dependence in pregnancy is associated with adverse outcomes such as low birth weight, preterm birth, and fetal death.
+Opioid use disorder in pregnancy is associated with adverse outcomes such as low birth weight, preterm birth, and fetal death.
 Receiving treatment for opioid dependence during pregnancy lower these risks.

 Methadone crosses the placenta and can be detected in cord blood, amniotic fluid, and newborn urine.

 Methadone is considered the standard of care when treating opioid addiction in pregnant women.
 Methadone may be removed from the body faster during pregnancy, so pregnant women may need increased doses of methadone.
 This is something only your healthcare provider can determine.
-Women receiving methadone for the treatment of addiction should be maintained on their daily dose of methadone in addition to receiving the same pain management options during labor and delivery as women who are not receiving treatment for opioid addiction.
+Women receiving methadone for the treatment of opioid use disorder should be maintained on their daily dose of methadone in addition to receiving the same pain management options during labor and delivery as women who are not receiving treatment for opioid use disorder.

-Methadone did not appear to cause structural abnormalities during animal studies.
 There was evidence of obstructed labor, fetal death, neonatal death, and developmental delays in animal studies.
-These results cannot be applied to humans.
 Opioid withdrawal symptoms may occur in newborn infants of women who were taking methadone during pregnancy.
-There have been reports of poor feeding, diarrhea, irritability, tremor, trouble breathing, low heart rate, rigidity, and seizure.
+There have been reports of irritability and excessive crying, tremors, hyperactive reflexes, increased respiratory rate, sneezing, yawning, vomiting, diarrhea, and fever.

 Methadone is excreted into breast milk; the dose to a nursing infant has been calculated to be 2% to 3% of the mother’s dose.
 Peak methadone levels appear in breast milk 4 to 5 hours after an oral dose.
 Sedation and slowed breathing have been reported in nursing infants.
 Your physician may recommend that you monitor your nursing infant for sedation and you should be instructed as to when to contact them healthcare for emergency care.

-If you are nursing, and methadone is used to treat opioid addiction, breast-feeding is likely to be safe as long as your baby is tolerating the effects.
-Your physician will decide when this it is appropriate for you to breastfeed.
+If you are nursing, and methadone is used to treat opioid addiction, breastfeeding is likely to be safe as long as your baby is tolerating the effects.
+Your physician will decide when it is appropriate for you to breastfeed.

 Methadone is available as an oral tablet or liquid.
 Methadone tablets should not be crushed, chewed, or snorted because of the risk of overdose and death.
 A single dose of 20 to 30 mg is usually used to decrease withdrawal symptoms.
 Lower doses should be considered in patients with low tolerance at initiation.
 An additional 5 to 10 mg of methadone may be provided if withdrawal symptoms have not been decreased or if symptoms reappear after 2 to 4 hours; total daily dose on the first day should not exceed 40 mg.
 Your doctor will decide when and whether to change your dose.